Martlark/BootstrapInput/README.md

 # bootstrap-input-react

-Bootstrap inputs for react that manage themselves.
+Bootstrap (or not) inputs for react that manage themselves.

 Installation.
 =============